 If you’ve received a lump sum of money – perhaps a Christmas bonus or financial gift – you might be wondering what to do with it.

 There are several options to choose from when investing a lump sum and it isn’t always easy to know which is best.
-To help you get started, we’ve summarised four of the main options below.
+To help you get started, we’ve summarised four options to consider.

 Emergency savings pot